Update SMSF Name online

 Keep your surname out of the SMSF name

-At Legal Consolidated not all of us agree with this: The SMSF Name becomes public information.
+At Legal Consolidated, not all of us agree with this: The SMSF Name becomes public information.
 It is on publicly searchable databases.
-However, is no one’s business who is ‘behind’ the SMSF.
-Why give out your name, for no reason?
-The matter is compounded if you are rich, or famous or your surname is distinctive.
+However, it is no one’s business who is ‘behind’ the SMSF.
+Why give out your name for no reason?
+The matter is compounded if you are rich, famous, or your surname is distinctive.

 Using your name is also bad for asset protection.

-The other side of the coin is that your accountant may have 500 SMSF clients.
-In this case, the accountant can pick out your SMSF quicker if it has your surname on it.
+On the other hand, your accountant may have 500 SMSF clients.
+In this case, the accountant can identify your SMSF quicker if it has your surname on it.

 Do not use SMSF names that go out of date